 Nuclear/Alternative Methods.
 In-place asphalt density may be obtained by nuclear or alternative methods in accordance with MoDOT TM-41.
 The nuclear/alternative calibration locations shall be conducted within a trial section in accordance with Sec 405.4.8.

-Intelligent Compaction.
-Intelligent Compaction requirements in accordance with Section 405 shall not apply unless required by job special provision.
-Intelligent compaction shall be conducted on the traveled way to monitor the optimum roller passes at a mean temperature above 180 F in accordance with Sec 405.
-Passing Segments shall have a minimum of 85 percent coverage at or above the optimum number of passes.
-Segments with between 85 percent and 70 percent coverage will be called moderate segments.
-Any segment with less than 70 percent coverage at the optimum number of passes shall be a Deficient Segment.
-If 70 percent of the target IC-MV is not obtained, the segment shall be flagged accordingly in the Veta project file.
-All segments with a mean temperature of less than 180 F at the optimum pass shall be considered deficient.

 Surface Smoothness.
 The finish of the pavement surface shall be substantially free from waves or irregularities and shall be true to the established crown and grade.
 The pavement surface shall be thoroughly tested for smoothness by profiling or straight edging in accordance with Sec 610.